Shelu

-Shelu is a city in Karjat Tehsil, Maharashtra, India.
+Shelu is a town in Karjat Tehsil, Maharashtra, India.
 It also has a station on the Mumbai Suburban Railway in Raigad district.
 The station is on the Mumbai - Karjat route after Vangani.
 Shelu Local Language is Marathi.
 Shelu Village Total population is 1374 and number of houses are 286.
 Female Population is 48.7%.
 Village literacy rate is 71.4% and the Female Literacy rate is 31.7%.
+The famous Ulhas River passed through this town and it is a source of fresh water for this area.
+In the western side of the shelu town Matheran Mountains are there and on the easter side of the Shelu town Ulhas River passes through.
+The Shelu town has India Post's Branch Post office its PIN Code is 410101.